 This activity is designed to meet the needs of all students concerned with career planning and placement.
 The career library provides current information on salaries and employment trends on the national, state and local levels.
 It contains pertinent information on careers in general, as well as literature on numerous companies throughout the country.
-Career counseling and testing are available to all students to aid in making decisions regarding a career or college major.
-Job hunting seminars are given throughout the year to assist in writing resumes and cover letters, to develop job interviewing skills, and to improve job search techniques.
+Career counseling and interest inventory testing are available to all students to aid in making decisions regarding a career or college major.
+Job search seminars are given throughout the year to assist in writing resumes and cover letters, to develop job interviewing skills, and to improve job search techniques.
 These seminars are recommended for all AUM students so that they can prepare to meet the recruiters from numerous companies who come to campus to interview seniors for full-time employment upon graduation.
+In addition, video tapes covering preparation for the job search, resume writing, interviewing, and negotiating the job offer are available for viewing.
 Students nearing graduation may register with the office by establishing a placement file.
 These files will be mailed to prospective employers at the request of the student.